 Dog ownership is not cheap.
 Once you’ve purchased the pooch, you’ll have ongoing expenses such as vet fees, food, insurance, and umpteen other essentials to pay for too.
 Remember that most dog breeds have a life expectancy of up to 15 years.

 The cost of keeping a dog can run into hundreds of dollars every month.
-Vet bills from pups that do stupid things like eating sticks can costs into the thousands.
+Vet bills from pups that do stupid things like eating sticks can cost into the thousands.
 If you don’t have that amount of cash to spare, think again.

 To see how much dog ownership costs, check out our article at this link.